strblr/pegase/doc/docs/basic-concepts/Directives.md

 In peg expressions, they are applied to sub-expressions, either explicitly via the `@` notation or implicitly with syntactic sugar.
 Such application triggers the `peg` tag to call the function while generating the resulting `Parser`.
 The first `parser` argument is the parser the directive is wrapped around.
 The `args` rest arguments are the additional arguments passed to the directive with the optional bracketed argument syntax (these arguments can include tag arguments).
 The resulting `Parser` is the return value of the function.

 To demonstrate that, we're going to add a `@toNumber` directive to the plugin chain.
-This directive should apply a semantic action to the wrapped parser which will cast the parsed substring into a number and emit that number as a single child:
+This directive should apply a semantic action to the wrapped parser to cast the parsed substring into a number and emit that number as a single child:

 ```ts
 peg.plugins.push({